Pistos/spa-seed/README.md

 # SPA Seed

 This is seed code for a single-page web application.
-Use it as an example, or a basis for a full SPA of your own.
+Use it as an example to learn from, or a basis for a full SPA of your own.

 ## Features

 * Both frontend (client-side / browser) and backend (server-side)
 * Authentication using JSON Web Tokens ([JWT](http://jwt.io/))
+* Two-way, asynchronous frontend-backend communication (server can push)

 ## Backend

-A REST API served by [Grape](https://github.com/ruby-grape/grape).
+Two-way communication with frontend via websockets.
 Data persistence managed by [Sequel](http://sequel.jeremyevans.net/), stored in [PostgreSQL](http://www.postgresql.org/).